SeaGL/seagl.github.io/attend/ephemeral.md

 ## Step 3 - have fun at SeaGL!

 We hope you enjoy hanging out with our flock this year.
-Our friendly Matrix bot, Patch, will help guide you around the conference, and if you have any questions you can either ask in the "Welcome" room or click here (TODO make this a link) to go directly there.
+Our friendly Matrix bot, Patch, will help guide you around the conference.
+If you have any questions, please bring them up in the ["Welcome"]( https://attend.seagl.org/#/room/#2022-welcome:seagl.org) or ["Info Booth"]( https://attend.seagl.org/#/room/#2022-info-booth:seagl.org) rooms.

-As a reminder, participation in SeaGL is subject to our [Code of Conduct](/code_of_conduct).
+As a reminder, participation in any SeaGL space is subject to our [Code of Conduct](/code_of_conduct).

 [Element]: https://element.io/
 [Matrix]: https://matrix.org/